 Investing in fraud prevention processes can be more cost effective than spending money and time on cleanup after a fraud was detected.
 Here are ideas to help prevent fraud in two crucial areas:

-Payroll Software Malaysia: If your business uses payroll software, set the control attributes that were internal up to retain master hourly rates, hours worked, and bank direct deposit advice safe.
+Payroll Services: If your business uses payroll software, set the control attributes that were internal up to retain master hourly rates, hours worked, and bank direct deposit advice safe.
 (Ghost employees are workers who don’t really work for your business, such as former employees who continue to receive paychecks.)
 Monitor your expense accounts and financial statements.

 Accounts payable: Create an incredibly clear segregation of duties between the employees who receive goods or authorize services, and the employees who process the payments for those goods and services.
 Having more than one individual finish a job makes fraud more difficult.
 Take time to get to know your vendors.
 You desire to be sure the companies you are paying are real, not fictitious things.
 Tracking the amount of invoices you receive from vendors that are individual, along with the average payment amounts for particular sellers, can alert you to questionable payments.